What Is a Chargeback?

 Intro

-A chargeback is a reversal of a credit card transaction, initiated by the cardholder's bank.
-It's a way for consumers to dispute a charge and potentially get their money back if they believe a transaction was unauthorized or incorrect.
+A chargeback is a reversal of a credit card transaction, initiated by the cardholder’s bank.
+It allows consumers to dispute a charge and potentially recover funds if they believe a transaction was unauthorised or incorrect.

 Main Definition